H-Ozomgbachi/Wema-Test-Onboarding/README.md

 To mock the OTP sending feature, I utilised RabbitMQ event publisher and a consumer console that simulates a cell phone and displays the generated OTP. (please modify RabbitMQ credentials on 'appsettings.Development.json' to your valid credentials before running)

-The database utilised is Microsoft SQL Server.
+The database utilised is Microsoft SQL Server. (please modify the DbConnection string on 'appsettings.Development.json' to your valid connection before running.
+Also ensure to do an EF Core migration database update before running)